alurosu/account-chat-and-pathing-system/README.md

 # mmo
 I am testing my programming skills in creating a game (at least that's what I hope it will be when it's finished).
-Everything is coded from scrath.
-The only framework I used so far is jQuery.

 A lot of scripts and stylings you find here can be used for different purposes.
-You can use any piece of code from this project as long as you give me a reference.
+You can take any piece of code from this project as long as you give me a reference.
 ## Implemented features
 - account: login, register
 - loading: chat, profile, map